theshingstar030818/parse-push-plugin/example/README.md

 # restore bower dependencies
 bower update

-# install the parse-push-plugin with your sender id
+# install the local copy of parse-push-plugin you already have
-ionic plugin add ../../ --variable GCM_SENDER_ID=1234567
+ionic plugin add ../../

 ```

-Now go to config.xml and `www/js/app.js` change your `ParseServerUrl` preference.
+Now go to config.xml to set `ParseServerUrl` and `ParseGcmSenderId`.
+After that,
+open `www/js/app.js` and update the `serverURL` as well.

 Set up local parse-server.